dCacheElements/admin-page/README.md

 - [ ] add animation on `admin-component` element when clicked (see paper-button as an example).
 - [ ] add unit test.
 - [ ] more documentation.
+- [ ] replace icons with more appropriate ones